vitiral/trfl/README.md

 If a directory node needs to be renamed, it simply has `del` set and a new node is created.
 The BST search algorithm will use it for finding nodes, but will normally not return it.
 When the node is GC'd it will be removed.
-The OS can also choose to rewrite the whole directory structure to permanantly delete it and all other nodes, which may sometimes be required if a directory contain too many deleted nodes, especially deleted nodes with the same name.
+The OS can also choose to rewrite the whole directory structure to permanently delete it and all other nodes, which may sometimes be required if a directory contain too many deleted nodes, especially deleted nodes with the same name.